vultr/vultr-cli/README.md

-  dns                Commands to control DNS records firewall           Commands to manage firewalls help               Help about any command instance           Commands to interact with instances iso                Commands to manage ISOs kubernetes         Commands to manage kubernetes clusters
+  dns                Commands to control DNS records firewall           Commands to manage firewalls help               Help about any command inference          Commands to interact with serverless inference subscriptions instance           Commands to interact with instances iso                Commands to manage ISOs kubernetes         Commands to manage kubernetes clusters